Ruby BigDecimal vs Float: Which Should You Use?

 Performance

-BigDecimal is slower since it performs calculations in software and must maintain exact decimal precision.
+Float is significantly faster.
+It maps directly to hardware-level floating-point operations, which your CPU can execute in a single instruction.
+BigDecimal performs its calculations in software and must track exact decimal precision at each step.
 The performance difference can be 10-100x depending on the operation.

 Memory Usage

-Float uses a fixed 8 bytes (64 bits) regardless of the value.
+Float uses a fixed 8 bytes (64 bits) regardless of the value — always predictable, always small.

 Use Cases